Skip to main content

 3. Attend an in-state school.

-For residents, in-state public colleges and universities tend to be highly affordable.
+For residents, in-state public colleges and universities are generally highly affordable.
 If you’re looking to cut costs, make sure you consider schools in your home state.
 Usually, you’ll also have the option of commuting to public, in-state schools, which will cut back on room and board costs, too.

 4. Don’t limit your search to public institutions.